-- 1. Push the A/C button to the off position. - 2.
+- 1. Push the Substitution to the off position. - 2.
 Turn the air flow control dial to the position. - 3.
 Turn the fan control dial to the desired position.

 - Push the A/C button.
-The indicator light comes on. - 5.
-Turn the temperature control dial to the desired position.
+The indicator light comes on. - Turn the temperature control dial to the desired position.